What parents need to know

 Parents Need to Know

-Parents need to know that this movie contains some strong language and a few intense scenes in which Raymond, an autistic character, becomes distressed.
+Parents need to know that Rain Man is a 1988 movie in which a selfish and greedy sportscar salesman (played by Tom Cruise) discovers, in the wake of his father's death, that he has a brother he never knew he had, a brother who is an autistic savant (played by Dustin Hoffman).
+This movie contains some strong language, including frequent use of the f-word, and two instances of Cruise's character calling Hoffman's character "retarded" and "f--kin' retarded."
+There are some intense scenes in which Raymond, an autistic character, becomes distressed, prone to horrific screams and near-violent outbursts.
 There's a scene where sex is insinuated (moaning and movement under the sheets) and a brief glimpse of a breast.
 Prostitution is alluded to.
+Cruise's character smokes cigarettes.
 This movie deals with mental health issues, though it requires little understanding of these issues on the part of the young viewer; characters possess the same ignorance and biases a child is likely to have.

 What's the story?